Psychology Board of Australia - National psychology exam candidate manual

 • communication (including communication and reporting skills).

-The Board has published several resources that sit alongside the curriculum and are designed to support candidates to study for the exam.
-These resources are published on the Board’s website7 and include the following:
+The Board has published several resources that sit alongside the exam curriculum and are designed to support candidates to study for the exam.
+These resources are published on the Board’s website and include the following:

-• Recommended reading list.
+• All exam questions can be mapped to a reference on this list.
+The psychology field has extensive literature covering the curriculum domains, with many more resources that complement those in this list.
+The recommended reading list is updated from time to time as new editions, other journal articles, and improved texts become available.
 The reading list is recommended but not mandatory.
-The applied psychology field has extensive literature covering the curriculum domains, with many more resources that complement those in this list.
-The recommended reading list is updated from time to time as new editions, other journal articles, and improved texts become available.
-All exam questions can be mapped to a reference on this list.

-• Sample exam questions.
-This document provides examples of the type of questions and answers that will be on the national psychology exam.
+• Sample exam questions: This document provides examples of the type of questions and answers that will be on the exam.
 It also includes an explanation of the preferred answer to assist candidates in their exam study.

 Exam questions